The United States has one of the highest rates of filicide with an estimated two-hundred

 whether the accused knew right from wrong during the commission of the crime.

-M’Naghten test and the Model Penal Code (MPC) test–M’Naghten, the accused must show he or she suffered25 This approachM’Naghten approach argue it is too difficult to determine26
+M’Naghten test and the Model Penal Code (MPC) test–M’Naghten, the accused must show he or she suffered25 This approachM’Naghten approach argue it is too difficult to determine26 The MPC takes a similar but slightly different approach.
+Rather than focusing solely on

 the cognitive aspects of the accused’s behavior, the MPC also incorporates volitional aspects of